zahmadpost/attention_mechanisms_nlp/README.md

 |Ivy League cancels winter sports because of COVID-19 | Kamala Harris Avoids Saying 'Net Zero' in Texas, Pennsylvania, But Says It in Other States | 0 |
 |Ivy League cancels winter sports because of COVID-19 | Lions' Matthew Stafford on biggest struggles this season: 'Um, all of it' | 0 |

+This kind of dataset is known as a Gold Standard Dataset (or sometimes a ground truth dataset).
+This kind of labeled data is critical for machine learning and deep learning tasks.
+It allows our model to learn parameters that optimize an outcome that produces results as similar to the gold standard labels as possible.
-We can see that the query and document headlines have very few words in common.
+We can see in the table above that the query and document headlines have very few words in common.
 Although they are semantically similar, a traditional text matching approach would have a great deal of trouble matching these headlines.
 We need to understand which words in the query help to explain the words in the document.
 This is where our attention mechanism comes in!
 Let’s build a model that can help us determine which of the document texts is a semantic match to the query text. ***All of the code below can be found in a [jupyter lab notebook](https://github.com/zahmadpost/ling539-tech-tutorial/blob/main/AdditiveAttentionTutorial.ipynb) in this repository.
 Additionally, [sample test data](https://github.com/zahmadpost/ling539-tech-tutorial/blob/main/sample_data.csv) is available as a csv file.***
 Fist, we’ll use the MatchZoo library to create a custom preprocessor.
 First,  we use Word2Vec (citation) trained on the Google News 300 data set to create 300-dimensional vectors to represent each word in each sentence of the query and document texts.
 The resulting embeddings for each document and each query will be a 30 by 300-dimensional matrix.
 We use 30 because most article headlines are generally shorter than 30.
 We will create symmetric padding (e.g. place rows of 0’s to the left and to the right) around each word in the matrix until it fills the 30x 300 shape.